aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 This line will produce an error.

 ***Q6: What is the error that you see?
-Why is Spark not able to write this dataframe in the CSV format?***
+Why isn't Spark able to write this dataframe in the CSV format?***

+After answering this question, comment that last line to avoid the error.

 This is the end of this part.
 Now, we have three different files: `Tweets_1m.json`, `tweets.json` and `tweets.parquet`.
 We will use all three in the next section to learn how the different formats affect performance.